xiaoyunyang/web-dev-cheatsheets/fundamental/isomorphic-webapp.md

 ![](https://dpzbhybb2pdcj.cloudfront.net/gordon/v-10/Figures/01_12.png)

 ### What is Redux

+Redux is based on the idea of a single root state object for the entire application, commonly referred to as the store.

 * **Store** -  Redux holds the state of your app in its store, providing a single source of truth for your application.
 Redux’s store is where the state of the application lives.
 Redux's store is the top level (global) state of your client application and should not be confused with React component's state, which is local to the component.
 As the book says it: